-My dad practiced for over fifty years in Stamford, Connecticut, out of a home office attached to our house.
+My dad practiced for over fifty years in Stamford, CT, out of a home office attached to our house.
 I used to ride up and down on the dental chair as he cleaned up after a long day.
 Whenever I had a school project to make, my dad was right there with his acrylics and dental drills to gerry-rig the device so it would work.
-I always wondered what all the kids without casting ovens and air compressors did around science fair time!
 But most importantly, I got a sense of the care, devotion, and attention to detail he demonstrated in serving his patients.
 His practice was his calling.
 Dad only recently retired, although he’s been cutting his hours back over the years.
 I think he wanted to be the oldest dentist in Connecticut, but when he retired in 2010, at (a spry) 81 , the best he could do was second place.
 My Uncle Stanley is still going strong at 83!

 My Grandpa Hy practiced down the street from his house on Foster Avenue in Brooklyn, New York.
 During WWII, he rode a bike to the office each morning, came home for lunch, back to the office, home for dinner, and back again to see more patients.
 He would have fit right in here in Portland!
 He was retired by the time I came along, but my memories of his intellectual curiosity, diligence, and care for others, convinces me he must have been an outstanding dentist as well.
 Plus, a lot of the fillings he did for my mom are doing just fine more than half a century later!